cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 indistinguishable from a secret sharing of an invalid measurement, e.g., a number larger than 10.
 This means that DAFs are vulnerable to attacks from malicious clients attempting to disrupt the computation by submitting invalid measurements.
-Thus VDAFs are designed to allow the servers to detect and remove these measurements prior to aggregation.
+VDAFs are designed to allow the servers to detect and remove these measurements prior to aggregation.
 We refer to this property as robustness.

 Achieving robustness without sacrificing privacy requires the servers to interact with one another over a number of rounds of communication.
-DAFs on the other hand are non-interactive, and are therefore easier to deploy; but they do not provide robustness on their own.
+DAFs on the other hand are non-interactive, making them easier to deploy; but they do not provide robustness on their own.
 This may be tolerable in some applications.
 For instance, if the client's software is executed in a trusted execution environment, it may be reasonable to assume that no client is malicious.

 The DAF and VDAF abstractions encompass a variety of MPC techniques in the literature.
 These protocols vary in their operational and security requirements, sometimes in subtle but consequential ways.
 This document therefore has two important goals:

- 1. Providing higher-level protocols, like {{?DAP=I-D.draft-ietf-ppm-dap}},
-    with a simple, uniform interface for accessing privacy-preserving measurement schemes, documenting relevant operational and security requirements, and specifying constraints for safe usage:
+ 1. Provide higher-level protocols, like {{?DAP=I-D.draft-ietf-ppm-dap}}, with a simple, uniform interface for accessing privacy-preserving measurement schemes, document relevant operational and security requirements, and specify constraints for safe usage:

     1. General patterns of communications among the various actors involved in the system (clients, aggregation servers, and the collector of the aggregate result);
-    1. Capabilities of a malicious coalition of servers attempting to divulge information about client measurements; and
+    1. Capabilities of a malicious coalition of parties attempting to divulge information about client measurements; and
     1. Conditions that are necessary to ensure that malicious clients cannot corrupt the computation.

- 1. Providing cryptographers with design criteria that provide a clear deployment roadmap for new constructions.
+ 1. Provide cryptographers with design criteria that provide a clear deployment roadmap for new constructions of privacy-preserving measurement systems.

 This document also specifies two concrete VDAF schemes, each based on a protocol from the literature.